-4 The Keeneland Shop
+4. The Keeneland Shop

-Located opposite the Paddock near the Clubhouse, this unique shop is packed with wonderful items for all occasions.
-Visit Keenelandshop.com for current hours of operation.
+Located opposite the Paddock near the Clubhouse, this unique shop is packed with wonderful gifts for all occasions.

-straight and follow the fence line of the Walking Ring to view the Paddock.
+Once outside the shop. go straight and follow the fence line of the Walking Ring to view the Paddock.

-Early History
+3. Early History

-Gain a historical perspective of Keeneland displayed in the corridor of the Paddockside rear entrance to the Clubhouse.
+Gain a historical perspective of Keeneland, displayed in the corridor of the Paddock-side rear entrance to the Clubhouse.